johninfra/it-support-and-cybersecurity-labs/Lab-1-Network-Reconnaissance/README.md

-# Lab 1 - Network Reconnaissance
+# Lab 1 - Network Reconnaissance and Service Enumeration with Nmap

 ## Overview
 This lab demonstrates basic network reconnaissance using Kali Linux to scan a Windows virtual machine.
 The objective was to simulate real world penetration testing techniques by identifying IP addresses, verifying connectivity, and discovering open ports and services within a controlled environment.